-I have published articles and reviews in a range of journals and edited collections, including the Oxford Art Journal, Architecture beyond Europe, Art & the Public Sphere, the Journal of Curatorial Studies and Understanding Marxism, Understanding Modernism (Bloomsbury, 2020).
+My work has been published in a range of journals and edited collections, including the Oxford Art Journal, Architecture beyond Europe, Art & the Public Sphere, the Journal of Curatorial Studies and Understanding Marxism, Understanding Modernism (Bloomsbury, 2021).
 In 2015, I guest edited a special issue of the journal parallax.
 The issue explored the material and philosophical resonances of the term 'concrete' and their implications for contemporary art-architecture practices.

-I have recently begun work on a new project which examines the use of counterfactual narratives in artists' film and video.
+I have recently begun work on a new project which examines the use of testimony in artists' film and video.
 A preliminary article on Forensic Architecture, Languid Hands and the politics of bearing witness - co-authored with Luisa Lorenza Corna (Birkbeck) - is forthcoming in Selva.

-After completing my PhD I worked for 18 months on a research project with colleagues from the Department of History of Art and Archaeology at SOAS, University of London (Dr Joanna Wolfarth) and The Asia Projector (Annie Jael Kwan).
-Taking its lead from films such as By The Time it Gets Dark (dir.
-Anocha Suwichakornpong, 2016) and La France est notre patrie (dir.
-Rithy Panh, 2015), the project explored the ways in which colonial film and photographic archives have been rearticulated in contemporary Southeast Asian visual culture.
+After completing my PhD I worked for 18 months on a project with colleagues from the Department of History of Art and Archaeology at SOAS (Annie Jael Kwan and Joanna Wolfarth).
+Taking its lead from films such as La France est notre patrie (dir.
+Rithy Panh, 2015) and By The Time it Gets Dark (dir.
+Anocha Suwichakornpong, 2016), the project explored the ways in which colonial film and photographic archives have been rearticulated in contemporary Southeast Asian visual culture.
 The outcome was a two-day conference and film programme.
 My colleagues and I subsequently guest edited an issue of Southeast of Now based on the event, which was published in October 2019.